vianaxx/SimpleChattyBot/README.md

+Certainly!
+Here's a README for the Python program you provided:

-# Interactive Chatbot for Fun and Knowledge
+# Interactive Chatbot
-The "Interactive Chatbot for Fun and Knowledge" is a Python program that engages users in a conversational manner while showcasing various features.
-The chatbot is designed to interact with the user, gather information, and provide entertaining and educational responses.
-It incorporates functionalities like name prompting, age guessing, counting, and a literature knowledge quiz.

-- Key Features:

-| Greeting: The chatbot introduces itself and its birth year, creating a friendly atmosphere.
+This Python program is an interactive chatbot that engages with the user through a series of questions and interactions.
+The chatbot has several functions, including greeting the user, guessing their age, counting numbers, and testing their literature knowledge.

+## Features

+- Greets the user with the provided bot name and birth year.
+- Reminds the user to input their name and responds with a personalized message.
+- Guesses the user's age based on remainders of dividing by 3, 5, and 7.
+- Counts from 0 to a user-specified number.
+- Conducts a literature knowledge test about the book "One Hundred Years of Solitude."

+## Instructions

+1. Run the Python program in an environment that supports Python.
-| Remind Name: The chatbot asks the user for their name and compliments it once provided, enhancing personalization.
+2. The chatbot will greet the user with the provided bot name and birth year.
+3. The chatbot will then ask for the user's name and respond with a personalized message.
-| Guess Age: The chatbot demonstrates basic arithmetic skills by guessing the user's age based on remainders.
+4. The chatbot will guess the user's age based on remainders of dividing by 3, 5, and 7.
-| Counting: The chatbot showcases its ability to count by asking the user to specify a number and then counting up to that number.
+5. The chatbot will count from 0 to a number specified by the user.
-| Literature Knowledge Quiz: The chatbot offers a multiple-choice quiz on the novel "One Hundred Years of Solitude," providing feedback based on the user's response.
+6. The chatbot will conduct a literature knowledge test about the book "One Hundred Years of Solitude."

-- Technologies Used:

-| Python: The entire chatbot is implemented in Python, leveraging its simplicity and ease of use.
+## Notes

+- Ensure you have Python installed on your system.
-| Input/Output: The program uses input functions to gather user responses and print statements to provide feedback.
+- The program uses basic arithmetic operations to guess the user's age and count numbers.
+- The literature knowledge test is a multiple-choice question with the correct answer being option 2.
+- You can modify the questions, responses, and logic of the program to create different interactions.

+Feel free to customize and enhance this code according to your preferences.
+Enjoy interacting with your new chatbot!

+Have fun chatting with your Python chatbot and exploring its various functionalities!

 https://github.com/vianaxx/SimpleChattyBot/assets/124326973/06adf337-9ac2-4db5-94b3-b2ae9ec0cf26